 OS interface compatibility

-SSL interfaces are class compliant and work directly with macOS Core Audio.
-There is no driver.
-Simply select the SSL as the sound device in System Preferences and you are ready to go.
+SSL 12 is a class compliant device and works directly with macOS Core Audio.
+There is no macOS driver.
+Simply plug it in, select the SSL as the sound device in System Preferences and you are ready to go.

 iOS and Android

-SSL interfaces are not officially supported with iOS, however, they are class compliant, and the iPad supports class compliant devices.
+SSL 12 is not officially supported with iOS, however, it is class compliant, and the iPad supports class compliant devices.
+But you may not be able to power the unit from your device

-SSL interfaces are not tested nor supported on Android.
+SSL 12 is not tested nor supported on Android.

 To connect to a Lightning-based iPad you may need the following: